AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-metadata-rules.md

    - MyOCS.{Location}.{Department}.*

-     A stream (for example, MyOCS.WestCoast.Mfg.Inventory) can match both patterns, but the values ("WestCoast," "Mfg") are only mapped for only one of the metadata rules (MyOCS.{Location}.{Department}.\*).
+     A stream (for example, MyOCS.WestCoast.Mfg.Inventory) can match both patterns, but the values ("WestCoast," "Mfg") are mapped for only one of the metadata rules (MyOCS.{Location}.{Department}.\*).
 Therefore, if you execute the MyOCS.{Region}.{Site}.\* rule, it will not generate metadata for the MyOCS.WestCoast.Mfg.Inventory stream.

 5. To generate mappings from existing streams, click **Generate Mappings**.